 - financial statements for the past 2 years, as well as interim financial statements for at least the last 6-month period

 - confirmation of other funding sources (e.g. bank statements, unused portion of lines of credit, official letters of intent, funding agreements, signed term sheets)

-- other supporting information (e.g. business plan, pitch deck) detailing your organization and the proposed project
+- other supporting information (e.g. business plan, pitch deck) detailing your organization, how it meets the high-growth definition, and details about the proposed project

 When submitting your EOI by email use subject line: “BSP Expression of Interest”.

 EOIs with the strongest merit and alignment with program objectives, departmental priorities, and significant economic benefit, will be invited to complete an application.